vivienfay/SparkifyUserRetention-/README.md

 1. Design a dimension model based on its business
 2. Stage data in Redshift and process them to a data lake by Spark.
 3. Configured data pipeline with Airflow
-4. Build a model to predict the user retention using EMR
+4. Build a model to predict the user retention based on mini dataset using Spark, and predict user retention using data in Redshift and save back to redshift.
-5. Create a Tableau Dashboard to analyze the user activity based on data from Redshift and prediction model from step 4
+5. Create a Tableau Dashboard to analyze the user activity based on data from Redshift and prediction model from step 4.